mayankkh1/terraformdoc/README.md

   ```

-- Now use this module in our main network file and add the parameters values in variable of custom module variable.
+- Now use this module in our main network file and add the parameters values in variable.

-  Before that we need to create variable file for use the variables in main network file.
+  Variable file is look like below:

   ```
   variable "enable_dns_hostnames" {